-Yes, there are a wide range of safety issues you need to consider during the chronic stage of rheumatoid arthritis.
+Yes, there is a wide range of safety issues you need to consider during the chronic stage of RA.
 To approach these safety issues, you should:

-- Pathologic processes associated with rheumatoid arthritis may lead to joint instability
+- Pathologic processes associated with RA may lead to joint instability.

-- Recognising joint instability in the upper cervical spine is critical.
+- Recognising joint instability in the upper cervical spine is critical (see radiology images below).
 Instability can lead to sudden, unexpected death or quadriplegia.